Vlad-PLK/vlad-plk.github.io/_posts/2025-09-02-A-New-Beginning.md

 This blog serves multiple purposes: it keeps me accountable, creates a knowledge base for future reference, and demonstrates my learning process to potential clients and collaborators.
 Most importantly, it's proof that consistent daily effort leads to real transformation.

 Every challenge, breakthrough, and lesson learned will be documented here - the real, unfiltered experience of becoming a DevOps engineer.

-**Ready to begin?** Week 1 starts tomorrow with hands-on Linux practice and networking fundamentals.

 Let the journey begin! 🚀